nuvla/documentation/docs/nuvla/workflows/workflow-update.md

 **3. Job execution**

 An available job executor then picks up the job and executes the deployment.
-Depending on whether the application is a simple Docker image, a Docker Compose or a Docker Swarm, the appropriate actions are taken to execute the deployment on the target NuvlaBox.
+Depending on whether the application is a simple Docker image, a Docker Compose or a Docker Swarm, the appropriate actions are taken to execute the deployment on the target NuvlaEdge.

 **4. Deployment execution**

 **4a.
 Docker image(s) download(s)**

-On the NuvlaBox, the Docker software first downloads the required Docker images (unless they are already cached) from the appropriate Docker Registries, and caches them locally.
+On the NuvlaEdge, the Docker software first downloads the required Docker images (unless they are already cached) from the appropriate Docker Registries, and caches them locally.

 **4b.
 Container(s) creation**